tmandel2/Five-Card-Draw-Poker/README.md

 Game object:
 	Cards in play, current bet, methods for each type of winning hand, checking for win/lose.

-The game will cycle through the winning hand methods from best hand (royal flush) to worst (single pair, 10 or higher) so that the most valuable hand is rewarded.
+The game will cycle through the winning hand methods from best hand (straight flush) to worst (single pair, 10 or higher) so that the most valuable hand is rewarded.